PX4/PX4-user_guide/en/getting_started/basic_flight_modes.md

 ## Types of VTOL

-Depending on the way the Copter mode
+Depending on the way the VTOL flyes in Copter mode or how it makes the transition there are three main types of VTOL aircraft.

+**Convertiplane - Generic VTOL with pucher/pullermotor**

+**Tail-sitter**

+**Tilt-rotor**